 If you find yourself in the same boat, you might want to pay attention to this list of branding statistics for 2021.
 We’ve compiled facts and figures that could help you draft a comprehensive marketing plan for your business.

 Why don’t we start with some branding statistics highlights?

-Branding Statistics – Editor’s choice
+Key Graphic Design Statistics – Editor’s Choices

 - Emotionally Connected Customers Have a 306% Higher Lifetime Value

 - Most Users Wait 6 to 10 Seconds Before Abandoning Your Page

 - Small Businesses With Blogs Get 126% More Lead Growth

 Let’s first look at some general tips on how you can grow your following organically.
 Keep these in mind as you develop your branding strategy.